 The Logistics of a Storyboard

 Logistically, a storyboard for me is a plan.
 It lists all the important information I need, and how the photoshoot will flow from one phase to another.
 Usually my storyboards are a couple pages long, because it includes shot inspiration, artistic inspiration, etc!
-But here’s a consolidated version of one I created a few months ago for a shoot!

 On the first page, I write down important details such as the date, time, location, prop list, and vendors involved (models, makeup artists, etc).
 Technically, this isn’t as much of a storyboard as it is a call sheet.
 This page contains all the information that every person on the team needs to know.
 This way, I can send this document to everyone, and everyone will be on the same page.
 After the first page, I move into the storyboard.

-As you can see, the second page moves more into the storyboard!
+The second page moves more into the storyboard!
 I include the overall schedule, including the shots and wardrobe that we’ll be transitioning into throughout the shoot.

 Those are essentially the basics of creating a storyboard!
 It can be as intricate or simple as it needs to be.